cksystemsteaching/selfie/README.md

 ./selfie: <<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<
 ./selfie: 64-bit mipster terminating 64-bit RISC-U binary selfie.m with exit code 0
 ./selfie: --------------------------------------------------------------------------------
-./selfie: summary: 200804852 executed instructions [13.39% nops] ./selfie:          2.26MB mapped memory [75.39% of 3MB physical memory]
+./selfie: summary: 200953156 executed instructions in total [13.39% nops] ./selfie:          2.26MB mapped memory [75.52% of 3MB physical memory] ./selfie: ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++ ./selfie: context: > selfie.m
-./selfie: ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-./selfie: context: > selfie.m
-./selfie:          200804852 executed instructions ./selfie:          0.69KB peak stack size
+./selfie:          200953156 executed instructions [100.00% share, factor 1.00]
+./selfie:          0.61KB peak stack size
-./selfie:          2.87MB allocated in 32 mallocs (2.06MB or 71.78% actually accessed)
+./selfie:          2.88MB allocated in 32 mallocs (2.07MB or 71.81% actually accessed)
-./selfie:          2598 exceptions handled by ./selfie, one every 77292 executed instructions ./selfie:          167 syscalls, 529 page faults, 1902 timer interrupts ./selfie: -------------------------------------------------------------------------------- ...
+./selfie:          2596 exceptions handled by ./selfie, one every 77408 executed instructions ./selfie:          166 syscalls, 530 page faults, 1900 timer interrupts ./selfie: -------------------------------------------------------------------------------- ...
 ```

-Similar to before, selfie printing its synopsis on `mipster` instance *OS* took around 82k RISC-U instructions and less than 1MB memory.
-In fact, it took a few hundred instructions more than before.
+This time selfie printing its synopsis on `mipster` instance *OS* took around 82k RISC-U instructions and less than 1MB memory.
+In fact, it took just a few hundred instructions more than before.
 The reason is that the synopsis printed by selfie contains one more `>` character than before, that is, `>> selfie.m ...` rather than `> selfie.m ...`.
 It takes a few hundred instructions to print that additional character.
 But why is there one more `>` character?

 > Boot level